NoPhaseNoKill/monorepo/README.md

     3. Is it better to actually declare the specific versions and constraints in one file and throw errors when a user/person tries to manually add a dependency which does not declare both at the plugin level?
 7. Templates feel like a much better name rather than plugins
+8. Feels like you should absolutely have some logger/gradle property which effectively alerts the user if it's a 'near' miss when settings up repositories.
+Feels like an absolute no-brainer, and I have wasted a good month coming to the conclusion that this was what was causing my issues this whole time.
+Absolutely dreadful API, 0 feedback and about a zillion chances to shoot yourself in the foot here.
+   1. It's almost mandatory IMO that there should be some form of debug mode which easily allows turning on/off the deps, what they're being resolved to when trying to include them, the versions, group, name etc

+## Gradle learnings
+1. Due to multiple build scripts running concurrently for composite builds, rather than a single entrypoint, misconfigurations of setting up your repositories will fail silently and are extremely hard to diagnose.
+This means when running tasks again, unless you have a very specific idea of which tasks you're expecting to run (aka the number of them in larger projects), you're most likely going to trip yourself up at some stage.

 ## Useful commands